-It is in this frame of mind that B School Notebook will be launched in the autumn of 2019, led by Alex Cruz & Cyril Gonzales, and illustrated by Matthieu Goyer.
+It is in this frame of mind that B School Notebook was launched in the autumn of 2019, led by Alex Cruz & Cyril Gonzales, and illustrated by Matthieu Goyer.

 Each week, with a small dose of irreverence but a huge dose of enthusiasm, our team will publish capsules on Quebec culinary culture.
 You are already told it will break some myths, throw some stones into the pond, and hopefully open up new culinary horizons.⠀

 Iconic bird of picnic areas and those holidays spent building sand castles on North American beaches, the Gull is certainly part of groups of birds relatively present in our daily life; those you recognize at first glance.

 How would you react to the idea of adding a seagull leg to the menu?